 For around 70 years the first pitch was thrown from the stands.
 Bill Clinton became the first president to throw from the mound and each president since has also toed the rubber on their pitch.

 The Presidential links to baseball are not limited to first pitches alone however.
 Both President Bush 41 and President Bush 43 also have deep baseball roots.

 George H.W.
-Bush was a baseball player in college at Yale and can often be seen behind home plate at Houston Astros games, when he is not having lunch at local Italian restaurants that is.
+Bush was a baseball player in college at Yale and can often be seen behind home plate at Houston Astros games.

 It is also a given that if both President Bush and his wife, Barbara, are seated together they will end up on the Ballpark’s kiss cam.